MenaWANG/mlarena/README.md

 ## Features

-- **Comprehensive ML Pipeline**:
+- **Algorithm Agnostic ML Pipeline**:
   - End-to-end workflow from preprocessing to deployment
-  - Model-agnostic design (works with any scikit-learn compatible model)
+  - Model-agnostic design (works with any scikit-learn compatible model), easily experiment with and swap between algorithms
   - Support for both classification and regression tasks
   - Early stopping and validation set support
   - MLflow integration for experiment tracking and deployment